ApolloStaff/SparseMultiplication/README.md

-# SparseMultiplication
+# Sparse Polynomial Multiplication
-A basic program that multiplies two sparse polynomials.
-This program doesn't feature any kind of function declaration and definition since I am working with two polynomials.
-Functions can be added to read, display and multiply these polynomials if your usecase involves more than two matrices.
+Two sparse polynomials are multiplied by this simple programme.
+Since I am using two polynomials, this programme lacks any form of function declaration or definition.
+If your use case involves more than two polynomials, additional functions can be added to read, display, and multiply these polynomials.